CSCI 39500 DATABASE DESIGN HUNTER COLLEGE CUNY SYLLABUS GRADESCOPE

 Insect Example 47

-A Cardinality of 1: Might It Occasionally Be Two?
+A Cardinality of 1, or Occasionally 2?
 48

 Insect Example 48